Ensuring Appropriate Child Support Amounts

-Child Support, monetary support paid by one parent to another for the benefit of the child, is often a hotly contested issue in the termination of a marriage, or when a Court is assigning parental rights to parents of a child born out of wedlock.
+Child support, monetary support paid by one parent to another for the benefit of the child, is often a hotly contested issue in the termination of a marriage, or when a court is assigning parental rights to parents of a child born out of wedlock.

-In some instances, the Court may determine that it is necessary to deviate, either up or down, from the suggested support amount determined by the guidelines.
-The Court may decide to deviate from the guidelines based on issues such as unusual health care issues for the child, the cost of the child’s extracurricular activities, or any other reason which the Court determines would make the amount suggested by the guidelines unjust.
+In some instances, the court may determine that it is necessary to deviate, either up or down, from the suggested support amount determined by the guidelines.
+The court may decide to deviate from the guidelines based on issues such as unusual health care issues for the child, the cost of the child’s extracurricular activities, or any other reason which the court determines would make the amount suggested by the guidelines unjust.

-The court can look at any factor it determines to be helpful, including the life style the child enjoyed while the parents were married, any special needs of the child, and the income of the parents.
-In some cases, one parent will attempt to obtain a higher Child Support order, to maintain their own lifestyle, rather than that of their child.
-Your attorney will be able to help you make sure that you don’t end up paying for your ex-spouse’s lifestyle, and that the support you pay is actually necessary for the benefit of your child.
+The court can look at any factor it determines to be helpful, including the lifestyle the child enjoyed while the parents were married, any special needs of the child and the income of the parents.
+In some cases, one parent will attempt to obtain a higher child support order, to maintain their own lifestyle, rather than to care for their child.
+Your attorney will be able to help you make sure that you don’t end up paying for your ex-spouse’s lifestyle, and that the support you pay is actually applicable and necessary for the benefit of your child.